 Law of the Cloud v Law of the Land: Challenges and Opportunities for Innovation

 Cloud Computing enables the dynamic provision of resources on-demand over the Internet.
 The key advantage for users is that data becomes accessible from anywhere and at any time.
-However, to the extent that they lose control over the infrastructure, users can no longer control the way data can be accessed by them or by others.
+However, to the extent that they lose control over the infrastructure, users can no longer control the manner in which these resources can be accessed or used by them or by others.
 This is likely to negatively affect the fundamental rights of end-users in terms of privacy and freedom of expression.

 Assuming that market mechanisms alone are unable to preserve competition in the market for Cloud services, some other form of regulation might be necessary.
 This paper will compare the advantages and drawbacks of two types of governmental intervention (ex-ante regulation and ex-post regulation) to conclude that the law should ultimately encourage self-regulation by the market players themselves.

 EJLT is an open access journal, aiming to disseminate academic work and perspectives as widely as possible to the benefit of the author and the author’s readers.
 It is the assumption of the EJLT that authors who publish in the journal wish their work to be available as freely and as widely as possible through the open access publishing channel.

 Authors who publish with EJLT will retain copyright and moral rights in the underlying work but will grant all users the rights to copy, store and print for non-commercial use copies of their work.
 Commercial mirroring may also be carried out with the consent of the journal.
 The work must remain as published – without redaction or editing – and must clearly state the identity of the author and the originating EJLT url of the article.
 Any commercial use of the author’s work - apart from mirroring - requires the permission of the author and any aspects of the article which are the property of EJLT (e.g. typographical format) requires permission from EJLT.